16-year-old Fortnite world champ wins $3 million

 Kyle Giersdorf, of Pottsgrove, Pennsylvania, racked up the most points and won $3 million as the first Fortnite World Cup solo champion.
 The competition took place Sunday at Arthur Ashe Stadium in New York.

 Giersdorf says “words can’t explain it.”
-He goes by the name “Bugha” when competing.
+He goes by “Bugha” when competing.

 Some 40 million players competed for a chance to play in the finals, which was narrowed down to 100 contestants from 30 countries.